 New technologies and ballooning data sets allow us to model problems and test solutions in human health, in ways inconceivable just a decade ago.
-MIT researchers are rising to the challenge of organizing, sharing, and interpreting these resources—collecting the data we need, making sense of the data we have, and extracting insights that could improve countless lives.
+MIT researchers are rising to the challenge—collecting the data we need, making sense of the data we have, and extracting insights that could improve countless lives.

 Whether in classrooms or labs, residences or maker spaces, in the shadow of a volcano or by the light of a laptop, MIT continues to push the limits of how learning happens, and what it can achieve.

 There’s not much you can fathom that MIT won’t plunge in to figure out, fix, get right, or get to the bottom of.
 We’ve done it since our start: developing radar, helping to land a man on the moon, playing a key role in cracking the human genome.
 MIT experts view today’s huge, interconnected problems as exhilarating opportunities for action.